FormalSnake/Smoothie/README.md

 tuist generate	# Make .xcodeproj file
 ```

 This should automatically open the Xcode project for you, and you’re good to go!
-All of the source code is inside `Sources/`, and all the assets (eg. where the app icon would go) are inside `Resources/` :D
+All of the source code is inside `Apps/`, and you can ignore the auto-generated folder called `Derived` :D